civican/legisinfo/42-1/bills/C-59/bill_text.md

   **(2)** In the course of its review of activities carried out by the Canadian Security Intelligence Service, the Review Agency must, each calendar year, review at least one aspect of the Service's performance in taking measures to reduce threats to the security of Canada.

+  **(2.1)** The Review Agency must review the implementation of significant aspects of every new or modified ministerial direction that is issued to any of the following:

+    the Canadian Security Intelligence Service;

+    the Communications Security Establishment; and

+    any other department if the ministerial direction relates to national security or intelligence.

   **(3)** In the course of its reviews, the Review Agency may make any finding or recommendation that it considers appropriate, including findings and recommendations relating to

     a department's compliance with the law and any applicable ministerial directions; and